Greenwalls: Grow Your Own Privacy Screen

 Likewise, it is good to consider plant toxicity if small children or animals will be playing nearby.
 In varying degrees, many common Virginia garden plants like azalea, daphne, foxglove, hydrangea, oleander, rhododendron, wisteria and yew are known to be toxic.
 But Leach says, “They really are only potentially harmful if they are ingested, so this may not be a problem for you.”

-Know that some plants like bamboo, Japanese honeysuckle and morning glories are self-sowers and very invasive.
+Know that some plants like bamboo, Japanese honeysuckle and morning glories are self-sowers and can be invasive.
 If you’re not diligent with their upkeep, they can take over the yard (and possibly your neighbor’s as well).
+If you’re looking to plant bamboo trees in your garden, you may visit a Bamboo Tree Nursery to explore the different species.

 Vines will also need to be pruned often throughout the growing season—at least monthly.
 Leach says, “The golden rule for vines is never let your vine grow taller than your ladder.”
 Though charming on an arbor or trellis, vining plants like clematis, Dutchman’s pipe, English ivy, jasmine, Carolina jessamine, trumpet vines wisteria can be especially challenging.
 “Don’t make the mistake of thinking you can restrain a thirty-foot vine and keep it on a six-foot-long fence.
 When nobody’s looking, it will eat the car,” Leach warns.
 Know what kind of gardener you are and eliminate choices that just don’t match your lifestyle.